Learn how to synchronize Sift users and groups with your existing Azure Active Directory domain.

 Prerequisites necessary for Active Directory synchronization are as follows:

-- Having created a directory in the Sift Admin Dashboard for your Azure Active Directory Sync (Details on how to setup a directory can be found in this guide).
+A Directory created in the Sift Admin Dashboard for your Azure Active Directory Sync (details on how to set up a Directory can be found in this guide).

 Authorizing Azure Active Directory

-After having selected Microsoft Azure Active Directory as a source type from the Sift Directory Sources Page you will need to click the Authorize button to grant Sift access to read information from your Azure AD domain.
+After selecting Microsoft Azure Active Directory as a source type, you will need to click the "Authorize" button to grant Sift access to read information from your Azure AD domain.

-Clicking the Authorize button will take you to the Azure AD portal.
+Clicking "Authorize" will take you to the Azure AD portal.
 Sign in with your designated Azure service administrator account that has the global administrator role for this Azure Active Directory.
 You may need to complete an Azure MFA for that service account admin user.

 Sift does not see or store your Azure Active Directory administration credentials.

-Once you’ve signed into Azure, you must click Accept to grant Sift the read rights needed to import your users from your Azure AD domain.
+Once you’ve signed into Azure, you must accept to grant Sift the read rights needed to import your users from your Azure AD domain by clicking the "Yes" button.

-If no groups are selected, all users on your Azure AD domain will be imported.
+If no groups are selected, all users on your Azure AD tenant will be imported.
+If groups are selected, only those within the selected groups will be imported.

 If you choose to disable your Azure AD sync, or if your sync loses authorization, your user data will remain as a reflection of the most recent successful sync with your Azure AD domain.
 User data will not be deleted nor will any source settings be lost.